The Spy with a Cold Nose

 The Spy with a Cold Nose is a 1966 British comedy film directed by Daniel Petrie and starring Laurence Harvey, Daliah Lavi, Lionel Jeffries, Denholm Elliott, and Colin Blakely.
-The film was nominated for Golden Globe Awards in the Best English-Language Foreign Film and Lionel Jeffries in the Best Performance in a Comedy or Musical category.
+It was written by Ray Galton and Alan Simpson.

+Premise

-The plot is a spy spoof in which a dog has a covert listening device implanted beneath the skin before the dog is presented as a gift to the Russian leader.
-The spies recruit a veterinarian, played by Laurence Harvey, to retrieve the transmitter before the Russians find it.
-Daliah Lavi plays the sexy Princess Natasha Romanova.
+A dog has a covert listening device implanted before being presented as a gift to the Russian leader.
+Spies recruit a veterinarian to retrieve the transmitter before the Russians find it.